 Term Meaning Policy This Shire of Boddington policy titled "Second-hand Buildings".
-Second-hand A building such as a donga, site office, crib room or transportable building that has been in a different locations and has been dismantled and transported to another location but does not include a new modular or transportable building
+Second-hand A building such as a donga, site office, crib room, or transportable building that has been in different locations and has been dismantled and transported to another location, but does not include a new modular or transportable building.

-Persons proposing to erect second-hand buildings within the Shire are to, at their own costs, obtain certification from a Registered Building or a Structural Engineer to the satisfaction of Shire's Executive Manager Development Services to ensure:
+Persons proposing to erect second-hand buildings within the Shire are to, at their own costs, obtain certification from a Registered Builder or a Structural Engineer to the satisfaction of the Shire's Executive Manager Development Services to ensure:

-- The suitability of the dwelling to satisfy the requirements of a building license application; and - That NO asbestos clad buildings are to be transported into or within the Shire of Boddington.
+- The suitability of the dwelling to satisfy the requirements of a building license application; and - That NO asbestos clad buildings are being transported into or within the Shire of Boddington.

-Responsible Officer r Executive Manager Development Services History Adopted 15 December 2015 (Resolution 129/15) Delegation Relevant Legislation Related Documentation Shire of Boddington - Local Planning Scheme No.3
+Responsible Officer Executive Manager Development Services History Adopted 15 December 2015 (Resolution 129/15) Amended 23 March 2023 (Resolution 25/23) Delegation Relevant Legislation Related Documentation Shire of Boddington - Local Planning Scheme No.3